-In the investment process we assess the ESG profile of a company.
+As part of the fundamental ESG analysis, we assess the overall ESG profile of a company.
 We take material risks in a given industry into account in combination with the company's risk exposure, practices and disclosure.
-This includes an assessment of good governance practices and addressing social and governance performance, next to the environmental performance.
-Based on the fundamental
+This includes an assessment of good governance practices and performance, as part of the proprietary ESG tool.